Eritrean War of Independence: 1980s

 In 1983, the government launched an offensive in March on the Halhal front, north of Keren.
 Known as the "Stealth Offensive" because of the lack of publicity surrounding it, government forces succeeded in overrunning EPLF lines, but not in inflicting a significant defeat on the rebels.
+By this point, Ethiopian forces had suffered 90,000 casualties.

 In early 1984, the EPLF went on the offensive, making some significant gains.
 The government responded by another round of aerial bombardment, and by an offensive launched on 27 October which inflicted heavy casualties on the Eritreans and forced them to retreat back to their original lines.

 In the summer of 1985, the EPLF again went on the offensive and expelled the Ethiopians from the town of Barentu.
 The Derg then sent freshly conscripted recruits and threw them at the entrenched Eritreans to force them out of Barentu, the result was a costly victory for the Ethiopians as they were able to push out the Eritreans but not after talking significant casualties.

-In 1986 the Derg launched the “Red Sea Offensive” and attacked the frontlines of the EPLF with the aim of capturing Nafka, despite extensive air support and the use of airborne troops in the Sahel the Ethiopians were repelled.
-As insurgencies in Tigray, Wollo and other parts of Ethiopia began to grow worse the government no longer had the resources to conduct massive offensives in Eritrea and had to focus on other regions as well.
+In 1986, the Derg launched the “Red Sea Offensive” and attacked the frontlines of the EPLF with the aim of capturing Nakfa.
+Despite extensive air support and the use of airborne troops in the Sahel, the Ethiopians were repelled.
+As insurgencies in Tigray, Wollo and other parts of Ethiopia began to grow worse, the government no longer had the resources to conduct massive offensives in Eritrea and had to focus on other regions as well.

 In 1988, with the Battle of Afabet, the EPLF captured Afabet and its surroundings, then headquarters of the Ethiopian Army in northeastern Eritrea, prompting the Ethiopian Army to withdraw from its garrisons in Tessenei, Barentu and Agordat leaving all of western and northern Eritrea into EPLF hands.
 EPLF fighters then moved into position around Keren, Eritrea's second-largest city.